getcarina/getcarina.com/_tutorials/008-magento-in-docker.md

-Magento is one of the most well-established ecommerce platforms in the PHP community, but the task of installing it on a virtual machine and configuring everything can be daunting for beginners and onerous for experienced developers.
+Magento is one of the most well-established ecommerce platforms in the PHP community, but the task of installing it on a virtual machine and configuring everything can be daunting, for beginners, and onerous, for experienced developers.
-With Docker, most of the complications are taken away, because you have a portable and reproducible environment already set up: all you need to do is run it.
+With Docker, most of the complications are taken away, because you have a portable and reproducible environment already set up.
+All you need to do is run it.

-In this tutorial you will set up a Docker container running Magento, a Redis container for caching, and an external MySQL database for persistent storage.
+In this tutorial, you will set up a Docker container running Magento, a Redis container (for caching), and an external MySQL database (for persistent storage).

 ### Prerequisites

 A Carina cluster running Docker Swarm.
-Read our [Introduction to RCS](../intro-to-carina/) if you need help with this.
+Read our [Introduction to Carina](/docs/tutorials/overview-of-carina/), if you need help with this.

-If you're not sure what a Docker container is, read the [Docker 101](../docker-101-introduction-docker) tutorial to learn some basics.
+If you're not sure what a Docker container is, read the [Docker 101](/docs/tutorials/docker-101/) tutorial to learn some basics.

 ### Download an environment file

 When you run your Magento container later in this tutorial, you will link to a local environment file that contains most of your configuration.
-So it makes sense to download it early so you can populate it as you progress through this tutorial.
+It makes sense to download it early so you can populate it as you progress through this tutorial.

-1. Clone Carina library by running the following command:
+1. Clone the Carina library by running the following command:

   ```
   git clone https://github.com/getcarina/examples.git
   ```

-2. Navigate to the **magento** directory to find the **env** file (and a few other files) that you will need for this tutorial.
+2. Navigate to the **magento** directory to find the **env** file (and a few other files) that you need for this tutorial.

 **Note**: _Never_ check this file into version control or expose it publicly.